deeeelin/SSIS-Dispatcher/README.md

 ## Getting Start
 ### Prerequisite
-* Requires a k8s cluster with version > 1.28
+* Requires a kubernetes cluster with version > 1.28
 * Fill three placeholder in `configuration.yaml`, `makefile`, and `config.go`.
 (Global search "PLACEHOLDER" to find all placeholders)
 * This demo project runs all knative service, pods  on `nthulab` namespace
 * You should have MIG or MPS kubernetes resource registered on your cluster